muhammadshaban89/Ansible-Learn/ANSIBLE_FACTS/README.md

 * List of DNS servers ansible_facts['dns']['nameservers']
 * Version of the currently running kernel -->ansible_facts['kernel']

-*Remember that when a variable's value is a hash/dictionary, there are two syntaxes that can be used to retrieve the value.
-To take two examples from the preceding table:
+*Remember that when a variable's value is a hash/dictionary, there are two syntaxes that can be used to retrieve the value.*
 ```bash
 ansible_facts['default_ipv4']['address']
 ```